|

 created in Christ Jesus unto good works, which God hath

 before ordained that we should walk in them."
+Seven times in the old testament the

 word, el, appears with the word, shaddai or el shaddai